zabbix/ansible-collection/plugins/README.md

             <td colspan=3 align="left">macros</td>
             <td colspan=1 align="left"><code>list</code></td>
             <td colspan=1 align="left"></td>
             <td colspan=1 align="left">The macros that will replace the current host's macros.
 Any macros not specified in the task will be removed.
-If a macro of secret type is specified, each execution of the task will result in an update.
+If a macro of the secret type is specified, each execution of the task will result in an update.
 To remove all macros from a host, you can specify an empty list, <code>macros=[]</code>.
 Has additional options.</td>
         </tr>
         <tr>
             <td rowspan=4></td>